MicrosoftDocs/microsoft-authentication-library-dotnet/dotnet/api/overview/index.md

 # MSAL.NET API Reference Documentation

-This section covers the API reference documentation for MSAL.NET.
-It's a reflection of the **latest version** of MSAL.NET.
+This section covers the complete API reference documentation for MSAL.NET.
+It's a reflection of the **latest version** of all MSAL.NET component packages hosted on NuGet.

+Check out the [scenario overview](/entra/msal/dotnet/getting-started/scenarios) to learn more about the workloads where MSAL.NET can be useful.
+To find out which library you need to use for your scenario, refer to [Choosing a version of MSAL.NET](/entra/msal/dotnet/getting-started/choosing-msal-dotnet).

 ## Packages